 Aim to create a short, straightforward survey that lets you know whether the customer’s experience was overall positive or negative.

 We strongly advise that you make the survey one page and no more than 2-5 questions.
 If you can get what you need in a 1-2 question survey, great!
 You are much more likely to get feedback when you keep it brief.

-People don’t always understand the direct benefit of customer satisfaction surveys, so, unfortunately, it’s all too easy for surveys to become another ignored email in their crowded inbox.
+People don’t always understand the direct benefit of customer satisfaction surveys, so, unfortunately, it’s all too easy for surveys to become another ignored email in a crowded inbox.
 You wouldn’t want to spend your valuable time making a survey no one completes.

 Your chances of getting a response increase if you make the survey as short as possible.
 Your objective here is to be clear and direct.